Maki-Nakagawa-Sakata matrix and Froggatt-Nielsen mechanism: SUMMARY AND DISCUSSION

-We have studied flavor mixings, especially the MNS matrix, in detail in the $SU(6) \times SU(2)_R$ model, in which the F--N mechanism plays an important role.
-Due to the F--N mechanism both effective Yukawa couplings and R-handed neutrino Majorana mass matrix have hierarchical structure, which is described in terms of the F--N factors.
+We have studied flavor mixings, especially the MNS matrix, in detail in the $SU(6) \times SU(2)_R$ model, in which the F-N mechanism plays an important role.
+Due to the F-N mechanism both effective Yukawa couplings and $R$-handed neutrino Majorana mass matrix have hierarchical structure, which is described in terms of the F-N factors.
 In this model the $D^c$--$g^c$ and $L$--$H_d$ mixings as well as generation mixings occur and affect both fermion mass spectra and flavor mixings.

 In the $D^c$--$g^c$ mixings, since $D^c$ and $g^c$ are both $SU(2)_L$-singlets, the disparity between the diagonalization matrices for up-type quarks and down-type quarks in $SU(2)_L$-doublets is rather small.
 Accordingly, $V_{\rm CKM}$ exhibits small mixing.
 On the other hand, in the $L$--$H_d$ mixings, since $L$ and $H_d$ are both $SU(2)_L$-doublets, there appears no disparity between the diagonalization matrices for charged leptons and neutrinos unless the seesaw mechanism does not take place.
 As a matter of fact, however, the seesaw mechanism is at work and an additional transformation is required to diagonalize the neutrino mass matrix.
 This additional transformation matrix yields nontrivial $V_{\rm MNS}$.
 In the present model the neutrino mass matrix has characteristic structure as seen in Eqs.(\ref{MNe}) and (\ref{Pi}).
-This is due to the fact that the F--N factors cancel out in the upper triangular elements of $Y$.
+A noticeable point derived from the present model is the fact that both $\varSigma$ and $\L_{\k}$ are described in terms of $\O(1)$ parameters.
+This is due to the mechanism that the F-N factors cancel out in the upper triangular elements of $Y$.
 As a consequence, there is no hierarchical structure in $\M_{\n}$ and eventually $V_{\rm MNS}$ exhibits large mixing.
+We have shown that observed values of MNS matrix elements can be reproduced successfully.
+Neutrino mass ratios and the MNS matrix are subject directly to the texture of the matrices $H$ and $N$ which are free from the F-N factors.
+It is expected that the study of neutrino mass ratios and the MNS matrix provides an important clue as to what symmetry governs the matrices $H$ and $N$.